CBC-UCONN/Structural-Annotation/README.md

 Now, we must download our RNA-Seq using the SRA-toolkit.
 We will be running this command as a slurm scheduler script.
 For more information, please visit the link provided.

 It is important to know the layout of your SRA reads.
 For us, we are using paired-end reads.
 In future steps, we will want to be able to have two files, right-hand and left-hand, for each read which we can instruct our software to treat as paired.
 However, the SRA reads are compiled into a single file!
 To subvert this, we use the "--split-files" option of the sratoolkit to save each read in two separate files corresponding to the left-hand and right-hand reads.
+In here we will be accessing RNA seq data from WT Arabidopsis thaliana leaves, where total number of reads per library will be around 20M-22M, which is in acceptable range for RNA Seq and for annotation (around 15M).

 ```
 module load sratoolkit